ppy/osu-wiki/news/2025/2025-09-30-moscow-osu-event-2025-recap.md

 **Match VOD: [MOE2025 Day 1 — 47:11](https://youtu.be/dR9aCY2Bq4w?si=VWFEB4ohQAst7xqj&t=2870)**

-The first match of the tournament, unlike most of viewers expectations, became the first (and only) match that went up to Tiebreaker!
+The first match of the tournament, unlike most of viewers expectations, became the first (and only) match that went up to tiebreaker!
 ::{ flag=RU }:: [Lexu2S](https://osu.ppy.sh/users/8251785) was very good with his speed picks, as well as the flow stream one. ::{ flag=RU }:: [BJIADOC](https://osu.ppy.sh/users/17031854), on the other hand, showed himself well on the snap alt and hidden mod picks, with HD3 being the only close map (14,627 points difference!) up until the tiebreaker.
 The tiebreaker itself was even closer though, but with a total difference of 13,725 points, ::{ flag=RU }:: [Lexu2S](https://osu.ppy.sh/users/8251785) managed to win and advance to the next stage!

 ### ::{ flag=RU }:: [Skrowell](https://osu.ppy.sh/users/9694263) vs ::{ flag=RU }:: [Welter](https://osu.ppy.sh/users/11552867)